·

 • By bus: Several bus companies operate services from major cities like Paris, Rennes, and Caen to Mont Saint-Michel.
 FlixBus, Ouibus, and regional bus companies offer affordable and convenient options for travelers.
 These buses typically drop passengers off at designated stops near Mont Saint-Michel, from where shuttle buses or walking paths lead to the island.

-• By train: Although there is no train station directly at Mont Saint-Michel, you can take a train to nearby cities like Pontorson or Rennes, and then take a bus or taxi transfer.
+• By train: Although there is no train station directly at Mont Saint-Michel, you can take a train to the nearby city of Pontorson or Rennes, and then take a bus or taxi transfer.
 The train journey offers scenic views of the French countryside and is a comfortable option for travelers.
 Pontorson is particularly close to Mont Saint Michel and serves as a common transit point.
+During the summer months, there is a direct train service available between Paris and Mont-Saint-Michel.

 Regardless of the transportation mode chosen, a visit to Mont Saint-Michel promises a memorable experience steeped in history, breathtaking views, and architectural marvels.
 Choose the option that best suits your preferences and embark on an unforgettable journey to this UNESCO World Heritage Site.